ray-project/ray/doc/source/cluster/usage-stats.rst

 #.
 If neither is set and the console is interactive, then the user will be prompted to enable or disable the collection.
 If the console is non-interactive, usage stats collection will be enabled by default.
 The decision will be saved to ``~/.ray/config.json``, so the prompt is only shown once.

-Note: usage stats collection is not enabled when using local dev clusters started via ``ray.init()``.
+Note: usage stats collection is not enabled when using local dev clusters started via ``ray.init()`` unless it's a nightly wheel.
 This means that Ray will never collect data from third-party library users not using Ray directly.

 If usage stats collection is enabled, a background process on the head node will collect the usage stats and report to ``https://usage-stats.ray.io/`` every hour.
 The reported usage stats will also be saved to